mib200/vue-gtm/README.md

   debug: true, // Whether or not display console logs debugs (optional)
   loadScript: true, // Whether or not to load the GTM Script (Helpful if you are including GTM manually, but need the dataLayer functionality in your components) (optional)
   vueRouter: router, // Pass the router instance to automatically sync with router (optional)
-  ignoredViews: ['homepage'] // If router, you can exclude some routes name (case insensitive) (optional) });
+  ignoredViews: ['homepage'], // If router, you can exclude some routes name (case insensitive) (optional)
+  trackOnNextTick: false, // Whether or not call trackView in Vue.nextTick });
 ```